Finding Comfort in Mary

 Once the ground settled, my mom ran in quickly to see where it was.
 There, between glass shards on my pillow, was the Mary statue.
 My mom picked it up and ran outside to give it to me.
 I remember crying, knowing that the statue meant so much to me.
 I was so glad to hold on to it again.

 Sacred symbols of our faith are just reminders of what we already know is true.
 Even when we get lost, we have tangible ways to find our way back.
-Every time I come across a Mary statute, in a Church, grotto, or on a mantle, it is a visual reminder for me of my deep love of Mary and her Son, Jesus.
+Every time I come across a Mary statue, in a Church, grotto, or on a mantle, it is a visual reminder for me of my deep love of Mary and her Son, Jesus.

 As I became a wife and mother, my Mary statue continued to be shared with my daughters on nights when they also needed comfort—a reminder for them to say a Hail Mary and trust that God is the ultimate protector through their heavenly mama.